Culture of the Ming dynasty: Academy

 After the establishment of the Ming dynasty, the influence of southern artistic styles, seen as a reflection of the country's spirit and culture, grew.
 Concurrently, the practice of professional official art was revived within the imperial court.
 However, independent court painters held little significance during the early Ming period and worked independently.
 Notable figures among them include Ma Wan (mid-14th century) and Wang Fu (1362–1416), who were renowned for their bamboo ink paintings.
 They were succeeded by Xia Chang in the latter half of the 15th century.

-The Hongwu Emperor assembled a group of literati, painters, and calligraphers at the Belvedere of Literary Profundity.
+The first Ming emperor, the Hongwu Emperor, assembled a group of literati, painters, and calligraphers at the Belvedere of Literary Profundity.
 The main task assigned to the painters was to decorate the imperial palaces.
-It was not until the beginning of the Xuande Emperor's reign (1425–1435) that the actual imperial painting academy (huayuan) was established.
+It was not until the beginning of the Xuande Emperor's reign that the actual imperial painting academy (huayuan) was established.
 This academy was named after the era of Xuande and is known as the Imperial Painting Academy of the Xuande era (Xuande huayuan).
 Its model was based on the office of the same name that operated during the Song dynasty.

 Early Ming painting was heavily influenced by the past, particularly the patterns of the Song dynasty.
 This restorationist movement was rooted in a conservative approach to the past, which was already evident in the painters of the previous Yuan period.
 The restorationist ideology was most prominently embodied in the painting academy, which was reinstated by the Xuande Emperor in the mid-1420s.

 The restoration of the academy in Beijing resulted in a revival of the rules and style of the Song imperial painting academy, as well as a shift in focus from the southern to the northern Song academic tradition.
 The court artists were given the responsibility of reviving the splendor of Tang and Song period art (7th–9th and 10th–13th centuries).
 Their task was to create elaborate celebratory pieces with a decorative purpose, in order to "rekindle old traditions" and commemorate the country's prosperity.
 To achieve this goal, the artists created specific guidelines for the subject matter, techniques, and styles of painting.
 They drew inspiration from the works of Ma Yuan (active c.
 1190–1264), Xia Gui (first half of the 13th century), which were collectively known as the "Ma–Xia style", as well as Guo Xi (c.
 1020–1070) and green-blue landscapes.